An Inside Peek: Welcome to Island City

 What otherwise could have been an exploitation of the JaDine love team’s extreme fame leverage instead was executed as a bona fide attempt at subverting the mainstream consciousness of what “celebrity” means.
 This spirit showed through during the event, and it’s quite safe to say that it paid off.
 Welcome to Island City proved to be an apt name for the event, as they really did want those outside of their group involved in their mission of a new era for Filipino music.

 If the impressive event was truly a sneak peek of what Island City will bring to the culture, then it really is something to be celebrated.
+Peel back the layers a little further and discover what goes on in the minds of James Reid, Narez La Fuego and Henzon Lee, the forces behind Careless Music Manila and Island City.

 Words and Photos Danielle Francisco